-Left to Right: Carolee Frampton serves as the Budget and Finance Coordinator; Gwenn Winsauer serves as the Assistant to the Executive Director/Membership Coordinator; Ashley Dunkerley serves as the Communications Coordinator; Tricia Sullivan serves as the Student Recognition and Scholarship Coordinator; and Tyler Koch serves as Director of Leadership Development.
+Left to Right: Carolee Frampton serves as the Budget and Finance Coordinator; Gwenn Winsauer serves as the Assistant to the Executive Director/Membership Coordinator; Ashley Dunkerley serves as the Communications Coordinator; Tricia Sullivan serves as the Student Recognition and Scholarship Coordinator; and Kelli Neuman serves as Leadership Development Coordinator.

+Section 11 - Texas

+FFA Staff: The Texas

+FFA Association has

+six employees:

+executive director,

+student recognition &

+scholarship

+coordinator; leadership

+development

+coordinator;

+membership services

+coordinator; and

-Section 11 - Texas FFA Staff: The Texas Association has five employees.
-The executive director, student coordinator, development leadership coordinator and membership services coordinator are full-time Texas FFA Association employees.
+SAE/Validation coordinator are full-time Texas FFA Association employees.
 The budget and finance coordinator is an employee of the Texas FFA but shares financial management responsibilities with the VATAT, Texas Young Farmers and the Texas Career and Technology Council.
 The VATAT communications coordinator is currently the editor of the Texas FFA News, as well as the manager of Texas FFA social media.